 We Are Glass reached number 5 in the UK singles chart in 1980.

-This was Numan's fourth solo single release, reaching #6 in the British singles chart.
-The B-side of the UK version features a piano version of Down In The Park.
+I Die:You Die was an anthemic tune which was Numan's fourth single release (it released in many different colours), reaching #6 in the British singles chart.
+The B-side of the UK version features a piano version of Down In The Park, but in other countries included Sleep By Windows instead.

-was Gary Numan's 12th single release and reached #20 in the UK.
+was the lead single and title track from Numan's seventh studio album and reached #20 in the UK.
 It was

 Here is Gary Numan performing Warriors on the kids TV programme Crackerjack!
 Remember how the show used to start?
 "It's Friday, it's five to five and it's Crackerjack!".
 Erm, I'm really not sure about that blonde hair, though, Gary!